ebi-gene-expression-group/db-scxa/README.md

 # Module for Single Cell Expression Atlas database loading (v0.2.3)

 An AtlasProd module for loading scxa-* tables data to postgres >=10.
 Release v0.2.3 was used for the May 2020 Data release of Singe Cell Expression Atlas.

-For direct usage, this module requires Rscript (with optparse and tidyr, in Ubuntu and Debian-based distributions install packages `r-cran-optparse` and `r-cran-tidyr`), psql and node.
+For direct usage, this module requires Rscript (with optparse, tidyr and data.table, in Ubuntu and Debian-based distributions install packages `r-cran-optparse` , `r-cran-tidyr` and `r-cran-data.table`), psql and node.

 # `scxa_analytics` Table